-My preschooler and I recently spent a string of chilly gray days visiting these Twin Cities coffee shops to give you an idea of where you might bring your little one(s) for both a cozy indoor play space and a decent cup of joe.
+My preschooler and I spent a string of chilly gray days visiting Twin Cities coffee shops and soaking in the ambiance of coffee drinks and espresso aromas.
+To give you an idea of the best coffee shops where you might bring your little one(s) for both a cozy indoor play space and a decent cup of joe, we’ve rounded up some of our favorites.
 If you know of a similar place where kids can spread out in an area dedicated to them, please drop us a line.

 Songs with Sarah Music School